PipedreamHQ/pipedream/docs/docs/pricing/README.md

 - If you're running more connected accounts than the Free plan limit, workflows using the connected accounts above the limit will be disabled.
 - If any workflow is using paid settings — [auto-retry](/workflows/settings/#auto-retry-errors), [execution controls](/workflows/settings/#execution-controls), etc. — those workflows will be disabled.

-You can upgrade to a paid plan before the trial to get access to that plan's paid features.
+You can upgrade to a paid plan before the trial ends to get access to that plan's paid features.

 ### How many credits do I get during the trial?